MiriamLeis/BotSC/README.md

 The easiest way to get Starcraft II is to install it from [Battle.net](https://eu.shop.battle.net/es-es).
 Even the [Start Edition](https://starcraft2.com/es-es/) will work.
 If you changed the install location, you might need to set the `SC2PATH` environment variable with the correct location.

 ## Get Minigames
-You have modified minigames used in this project on `mini_games` folder of this repository.
-Copy this folder into your `Maps` folder into your Starcraft II installation directory.
+You have modified minigames used in this project on `mini_games\` folder.
+Copy this folder into your `Maps\` folder from your Starcraft II installation directory.
 The default installation directories are:
 * Windows: `C:\Program Files (x86)\StarCraft II\`
 * Mac: `/Applications/StarCraft II/`